 5. Monitor Runner Behavior at Runtime

-Furthermore, this trigger runs in the base repo's context with full secret access.
+This trigger runs in the base repo's context with full secret access.
 As a result, if it also checks out PR code, any fork can steal your secrets.

 The Attack Is Still Expanding